-Rapturecamps helps to connect travelers all over the world with premium surf camp accommodation and epic waves, so of course, we’ve been monitoring the covid-19 situation with keen eyes.
-Here’s what we think about these crazy times.
+Rapturecamps helps to connect travelers all over the world with premium surf camp accommodation and epic waves, so of course, we’ve been monitoring the COVID-19 situation with keen eyes.

-For those of you weighing up whether you should go on a surf trip with Rapturecamps during a time of such uncertainty, we hope this article will alleviate some of your concerns.
-In it you’ll find information on:
+For those of you weighing up whether you should go on a surf trip with Rapturecamps during a time of such uncertainty, in this article we will provide you with information regarding:

 - What measures we’re putting in place to ensure your safety